 High Desert Museum, Bend, Oregon

 A great combination of wildlife and culture, the High Desert Museum in Bend, Oregon has a little bit of everything.
 You’ll find 135 acres of animals, nature trails, and interactive exhibits.
 Visit the Miller Family Ranch to learn what life was like on a farm in 1904.
-You’ll meet the Miller family and their cast of farm hands and livestock.
+You’ll meet the Miller family and their crew of farm hands and livestock.
 Participate in authentic homesteading chores and try your hand at a few frontier-style games.
 Then head over to the wildlife exhibits and meet the resident bobcat, watch otters frolic in the river, and get up close and personal with some amazing birds of prey.
 Before heading out, be sure to stroll along the interpretive trail to learn more about forest succession and prescribed burning.
 There’s quite a variety here and the whole family will find something fascinating.

 Colonial Williamsburg, Williamsburg, Virginia